MLucky518/JsSprint/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+the difference is for each runs  method on the original array while map creates a mutated copy of the array

 2. What is the difference between a function and a method?

+a method and a function are identical, the difference being a method is contained within an object

 3. What is closure?

+a closure is a function that can access an outer functions scope

 4. Describe the four rules of the 'this' keyword.

+1. when used in global scope it refers to the window object
+  2. whenever a function is called by a dot the object before that dot is this
+  3. whenever a constructor  is used, this refers to the  instance of the object that is returned by the constructor
+  4. when a call method is used, this is explicitly defined

 5. Why do we need super() in an extended class?

+the super keyword is a call to the parent classes constructor

 ## Project Set up